keboola/developers-docs/extend/registration/index.md

 ![Table output detail screenshot](/extend/registration/table-output-2.png)

 #### fileInput
-This flag provides a UI for setting file input mapping.
+This flag provides a UI for setting the file input mapping.
 With this UI you can set:

-- *file tags* - select files by file tags listed in *File Uploads*
+- *file tags* - select files by the file tags listed in *File Uploads*
 - *query* - [ElasticSearch query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax)
 to select files from *File Uploads*
 - *processed tags* - used for [incremental processing](/extend/common-interface/#incremental-processing)